gnubufferoverflows/ortsoc-opinion-piece/README.md

 This is mostly aimed towards students who are deciding if they should do this capstone or not.
 I can't tell you if you should take it or not: this you will have to decide for yourself.
 The goal here is to give information that will be helpful to someone making the decision.
 Overall though, I would say the quality of the program is on par with the OSU CS program as a whole.
 It is not exceptionally good, nor exceptionally bad, when compared to the rest of the EECS department.

 I have also heard there are plans to offer a doctorate level degree.
 Given that the ORTSOC's director doesn't himself have a doctoral degree (his academic experience is as an English major), I am not sure how he plans to make this work.
+I'm not trying to be an academic elitist here.
+This is just what I've heard  from other faculty.

 ## Rotations